chaolongwang/SEEKIN/README.md

 ## 2. Citation for SEEKIN

 Details of the SEEKIN method can be found in our paper:
-* J Dou^, B Sun^, X Sim, JD Hughes, DF Reilly, ES Tai, J Liu, C Wang# (2017).
+* <b>J Dou</b>, B Sun^, X Sim, JD Hughes, DF Reilly, ES Tai, J Liu, C Wang# (2017).
 Estimation of kinship coefficient in structured and admixed populations using sparse sequencing data.
 PLOS Genetics, 13: e1007021.

 ## 3. Dependencies